Me Against the World: Singles

 "Dear Mama" was released as the album's first single in February 1995, along with the track "Old School" as the B-side.
 "Dear Mama" would be the album's most successful single, topping the Hot Rap Singles chart, and peaking at No. 9 on the Billboard Hot 100.
 The single was certified platinum in July 1995, and later placed at No. 51 on the year-end charts.

 It was reported that "Can U Get Away" was intended to be released as the next single with a music video directed by Shakur's longtime friend Jada Pinkett.
 Instead, "So Many Tears" was released as the second single, in June 1995.
 It reached No. 6 on the Hot Rap Singles chart, and No. 44 on the Billboard Hot 100.

 "Temptations," released in August, was the third and final single from the album.
 The single is the least successful of the three released, but still did fairly well on the charts, reaching No. 68 on the Billboard Hot 100, No. 35 on the Hot R&B/Hip-Hop Singles & Tracks, and No. 13 on the Hot Rap Singles charts.

 "Me Against the World", the title track, was released as a single in Europe.
 It included the Soul Power Remix and the Soul Power Hip Hop Remix.
+The track appears in the film Bad Boys, which was released into theaters in April 1995.